-For example, the conflict between a Content Provider company such as Netflix and a Cable Access Provider Company such as Comcast, which consumers still pay the cable company for having access to the Internet, but they might want to get rid of their cable TV service in favor of heaper streaming video over the Internet.
+For example, the conflict between a Content Provider company such as Netflix and a Cable Access Provider Company such as Comcast, which consumers still pay the cable company for having access to the Internet, but they might want to get rid of their cable TV service in favor of cheaper streaming video over the Internet.

 While the cable company wants to offer fast downloads, there is an inherent conflict of interest in not supporting a competitor, such as Netflix, that bypasses cable’s traditional distribution channel.

 Net Neutrality is the principle that data should be treated equally by ISPs and without favoring or blocking particular content or websites.
-Those who are in favor of Net Neutrality argue that ISPs should not be able to block access to a website own by their competitor or offer “fast lanes” to deliver data more efficiently for additional cost.
+Those who are in favor of Net Neutrality argue that ISPs should not be able to block access to a website owned by their competitor or offer “fast lanes” to deliver data more efficiently for an additional cost.

-In fact, UAE is not the only country for blocking access to some OTT applications and the services.
-Many countries in Middle East have followed the same model.
-They either completely blocked access to some OTT applications or throttled them, so the voice conversation over these services became near to impossible.If you liked this post and would like to see more, please let me know in the comment section below.
+In fact, UAE is not the only country blocking access to some OTT applications and services.
+Many countries in the Middle East have followed the same model.
+They either completely blocked access to some OTT applications or throttled them, so the voice conversation over these services became near impossible.If you liked this post and would like to see more, please let me know in the comment section below.
 Share your thoughts so I can continue to write similar ones.